 In Manitoba, the successful completion of responsible service training is a requirement for all persons involved in the sale and service of liquor.
 Licensees serving or retailing liquor must ensure that all staff, including security and managers have successfully completed responsible service training prior to the start of employment in a licensed premises.

-We conduct a licensing seminar with you to review a variety of information including information on renewing a liquor licence; responsible service; available posters and signage and the role of the Liquor Inspector.
-This seminar may be held at the premises if the LPA is conducting a final inspection or at the LGCA offices.
+We conduct a licensing seminar with you to review a variety of information including information on renewing a liquor licence; responsible service; available posters and signage and the role of LGCA inspectors.
+This seminar may be held at the premises if the licensing advisor is conducting a final inspection or at the LGCA offices.

-If a final inspection of the premises is required the LPA will arrange a time to conduct a final inspection to ensure all requirements have been met.
+If a final inspection of the premises is required the licensing advisor will arrange a time to conduct a final inspection to ensure all requirements have been met.
 Other government regulatory agencies responsible for fire, health and building may also be conducting final inspections.

 Receiving the Liquor Licence

 We will let you know when your liquor licence is ready.
 You will receive the liquor licence and any terms and conditions that apply to that licence.
 You must follow all terms and conditions of the liquor licence.
-Once we issue the licence, we also send this information to Manitoba Liquor & Lotteries (MBLL) to set you up as an MBLL customer.
-After you have your licence you can then arrange to receive liquor at the premises and begin selling liquor.
+Once we issue the licence, we also send this information to Manitoba Liquor & Lotteries to set you up as a Manitoba Liquor & Lotteries customer.
+After you have your licence, you can then arrange to receive liquor at the premises and begin selling liquor.

 Holding a Liquor Licence

 The liquor licence may be valid for a period of up to five years but you will be required to update paperwork and pay a licence fee annually.
 You can make arrangements to pay for these annual fees by setting up an electronic funds transfer account.
 We will send you a review form on an annual basis approximately one month before the required form and fee are due.

 Once a liquor licence expires, you will be required to renew your licence.
 We will send you a renewal form approximately six weeks prior to the due date for the renewal and fee.